Inklingo

 instante

-Use 'instante' when referring to a very brief, specific moment in time, often implying a short duration of waiting or a fleeting second.
+Use 'instante' when referring to a very brief, specific moment in time, similar to 'a moment' or 'a second'.

 A sudden, brilliant golden starburst flash illuminates a dark scene, symbolizing a brief moment in time.